 To change your major choices after denial of admission from a competitive admission program or college, contact the UT Office of Admission via email or in writing.The email must clearly state your name, UT EID, and that you would like to change your major choice(s) from "A" and "B" to "C" (and "D").
 Your timing and the major and college for which you hope to be reviewed will determine whether this is possible.

-Entering freshmen can declare a major in any of the major choices in the Colleges of Liberal Arts and Natural Sciences.
-This means that if you initially apply to the Red McCombs School of Business and Plan II Honors, for instance, but know that you wish to pursue a major in History, Molecular Biology, Geography, or Physics (to name a few examples in Liberal Arts and/or Natural Science) if you are not admitted to Plan II or to Business, all those options are easily available without you having noted them on your freshman application.
-Applicants in the top 10% of their high school's class and applicants who are not in the top 10% or who are from non-ranking high schools but who are admitted by the University, are already admissible to the College of Liberal Arts or the College of Natural Science.
-So, for instance, if you apply to Engineering and Plan II Honors and are not admitted to either, you can still pursue a major in English, Sociology, Math or Geology without another application or review process.
+Entering freshmen can declare a major in any of the major choices in the Colleges of Liberal Arts.
+This means that if you initially apply to the Red McCombs School of Business and Plan II Honors, for instance, but know that you wish to pursue a major in History, Geography, or Spanish (to name a few examples in Liberal Arts) if you are not admitted to Plan II or to Business, all those options are easily available without you having noted them on your freshman application.
+Applicants in the top 10% (or top 7% or top 8%, depending on the year) of their high school's class and applicants who are not in the top 10% or who are from non-ranking high schools but who are admitted by the University, are already admissible to the College of Liberal Arts.
+So, for instance, if you apply to Engineering and Plan II Honors and are not admitted to either, you can still pursue a major in English, Sociology, Government or Philosophy without another application or review process.

 Questions concerning Plan II admission?
-Please email Plan II Admissions Director, Jennifer Scalora.
+Please email Plan II Admissions Director, Kerry Pasquale.

 - ApplyTexas Applicaiton for Freshman Admission